-Recently published Global Gender Gap Report, 2016 shows that countries that attained highest order of Educational equality and countries with higher proportion of women with tertiary education do not get equal contribution from these women in their labour force.
+Recently published Global Gender Gap Report, 2016 shows that countries that attained the highest order of Educational equality and countries with a higher proportion of women with tertiary education do not get an equal contribution from these women in their labor force.

 One favorable point for these highly educated (professional and technical education) women is – overall they participate in workforce more compared to ordinary educated women.

-A study of countries that has maximum proportion of highly educated women shows abysmal work force participation by those highly educated women across all geographies and in all economies –
+A study of countries that has a maximum proportion of highly educated women shows abysmal workforce participation by those highly educated women across all geographies and in all economies –

 A common feminist reply to this situation is women across the globe need to ‘sacrifice’ their career for their families and for caregiver role that society ‘forces’ on them.
 This is the reason even though women end up working more hours every day (Global Gender Gap Report also shows women doing more unpaid work in all countries) compared to that of males, their contribution is not taken into account in countries GDP calculation.

-Unpaid Work by women and Feminist concept of ‘Salary to Wife’
+Unpaid Work by women and the Feminist concept of ‘Salary to Wife’